kingdonb/clusterator/README.md

-## Clusterator
-Docker image that can spin up or tear down clusters in GKE.

-## Creating a cluster
-The `create` script will iterate the list of names supplied by the [names](rootfs/names) file.
-It will first check to see if that name already exists in the project.
-If so we skip it and move on to the next name.
-Otherwise, we try and create a cluster with that name.
-Creation of the cluster is a blocking operation.
-After that takes place we will set the version of the cluster to the appropriate value (this operation is not blocking).

 ## Deleting clusters
 The `delete` script will iterate all names and if that name appears in the project it will attempt to remove it (this operation is not blocking).